NeuPhysics/neutrino/docs/astrophysics/stars-as-neutrino-factories.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~

 This overall spectra are the summation of neutrinos produced at different radius where the temperature and density are different.
 One of them is the fact that nuclear reactions happen at different rates when the temperature changes.
-Adelberger et al calculated the stellar energy contribution of pp chain and CN cycle at different temperatures.\cite{Adelberger2011a}
+Adelberger et al calculated the stellar energy contribution of pp chain and CN cycle at different temperatures.
+[Adelberger2011]_

 .. _fig-pp_chain_vs_cno:

 .. figure:: assets/stars-as-neutrino-factories/pp_chain_vs_cno.png
    :align: center

-   The contribution to the luminosity by pp chain and CNO cycle as a function of temperature.\cite{Adelberger2011a} The black dot is at the solar core temperature. :math:`L_{\odot}` is solar luminosity.
+   The contribution to the luminosity by pp chain and CNO cycle as a function of temperature.
+From Adelberger 2011.
+The black dot is at the solar core temperature. :math:`L_{\odot}` is solar luminosity.
 In high mass stars where the temperature is high, CN cycle is the dominant source of energy.
 Thus for a large mass star we expect the neutrinos from CNO cycle would have a larger flux with respect to neutrinos from pp chain.

-Standard solar model produces a complete set of neutrino spectra from different reactions, which is shown in Figure :ref:`fig-solar_neutrino_spectra_flavor_conversion`.
+Standard solar model produces a complete set of neutrino spectra from different reactions, which is shown in :numref:`fig-solar_neutrino_spectra_flavor_conversion`.
 The total neutrino spectrum we expect from the sun is the superposition of all the neutrino spectra from different reactions.
-From Figure :ref:`fig-pp_chain_vs_cno` we expect the pp chain neutrino flux is $2\sim 3$ orders of magnitude larger than CNO cycle neutrino flux, which is checked in Figure :ref:`fig-solar_neutrino_spectra_flavor_conversion`.
+From :numref:`fig-pp_chain_vs_cno` we expect the pp chain neutrino flux is $2\sim 3$ orders of magnitude larger than CNO cycle neutrino flux, which is checked in :numref:`fig-solar_neutrino_spectra_flavor_conversion`.
 Meanwhile, another interesting question to look into is the neutrino production at different radius.
 Since nuclear reaction rates depend on temperature and density, neutrino flux generated at different radius inside the Sun is very different.
-A calculation done by Ilídio Lopes shows that most neutrinos are produced at 0.05 radius of the Sun, which is in Figure :ref:`fig-solar_neutrino_production_radius`.\cite{Lopes2013}
+A calculation done by Ilídio Lopes shows that most neutrinos are produced at 0.05 radius of the Sun, which is in :numref:`fig-solar_neutrino_production_radius`.
+[Lopes2013]_